toradex/vscode-torizon-templates-documentation/python3Console/README.md

-# Python 3 Console template
+# Python 3 Console template specific documentation

 How to create a virtual environment on this template: